dgoutam/learn-web-design-development/README.md

 ---
 description: >-
-  This guide is for learning web design and development for beginners.
-The document is always in-progress, so do come back again.
+  A free learning guide of web design and web development for beginners with free resources.
+  Document is always in-progress, will remain free for forever, so do come back again.
 ---

 # Home